Magnetic atoms with a large electric dipole moment

 In conclusion, we have characterized the opposite-parity doublet in the Dy atom around 17513 cm$^{-1}$ and experimentally confirm that an electric dipole moment comparable to that of polar molecules can be induced in these states.
-At an electric field of $\mathcal{E}$ = 1 kV/cm, the induced electric dipole moment of the $M$=0 level will be about 0.044 D, whereas the lifetime of this level in \aket\ is then reduced to about 100 ms. In the electric field range from 100 V/cm to 10 kV/cm, the induced electric dipole moments $\mu_-(M)$ of the $M$=0 - 9 levels in \aket\ increase about linearly with the electric field, whereas their lifetimes $\tau_-(M)$ decrease inversely proportional to $\mathcal{E}^2$; the product $\mu_-(M) \cdot \tau_-(M)$ is then $M$-independent.
+At an electric field of E = 1 kV/cm, the induced electric dipole moment of the M=0 level will be about 0.044 D, whereas the lifetime of this level in \aket\ is then reduced to about 100 ms. When the Dy atoms are polarized with an electric dipole moment in the range from 0.01 D up to 0.25 D, the product of the square of the induced electric dipole moment and the lifetime of the M-level in \aket\ is (in a very good approximation) constant and given by $2.0\cdot 10^{-6} (100-M^2)D^2\cdot s$.
 This opposite-parity doublet might be suited for investigating a variety of theoretical proposals that have so far been considered for paramagnetic molecules\cite{Micheli2006,Karra2016}.
 Interestingly, the Stark-coupling with a third level makes preparation of the Dy atoms in this doublet possible via a direct transition from the ground state.